mbagheri20/git-quick-start/doc/introduction.md

 ## Make a git project and basic commands

-with following you can make a example project and make **.git** folder that contains all informations about project.
+with following you can make a example project and make **.git** folder that contains all information about project.

 ```console
 $ mkdir example